Path

 Sight of the pavers broadens

-an already extreme demand for precision,
+an already severe demand for precision.

-momentum, continuity.
+Momentum.
+Continuity.
 Since her youth

-she has longed to paint.
-Massive
+she has longed to paint massive

 abstract compositions.
 Color Field.

 Endgame.
-She's kept this desire hidden
+She's hid this desire

 from herself for as long as she was able.